 An SCS or SCSp is tax transparent for corporate income tax and net wealth tax purposes.
 It is normally also not subject to municipal business tax, provided its Luxembourg general partner does not hold an interest of 5 per cent or more in the partnership (and taking into account the fact that AIFs should not be conducting a commercial activity).
-However, as from 2022, these entities may become subject to corporate income tax if they fall within the scope of the reverse hybrid rules.
-These rules would result in the partnership being subject to corporate income tax if associated investors, who hold in aggregate at least 50 per cent of the interests, voting rights or rights to profits in the partnership, are resident in jurisdictions that treat the (Luxembourg) partnership as opaque for tax purposes.
+However, these entities may become subject to corporate income tax if they fall within the scope of the reverse hybrid rules.
+These rules would result in the partnership becoming (partly or fully) subject to corporate income tax if associated investors, who hold in aggregate at least 50 per cent of the interests, voting rights or rights to profits in the partnership, are resident in jurisdictions that treat the (Luxembourg) partnership as opaque for tax purposes and the investors are not taxed on their share of the partnership's income because of the mismatch (as opposed to other reasons such as being tax exempt).
 Investors holding less than 10 per cent of interests and rights to profits in an AIF are deemed not to act together and should accordingly also not qualify as associated to the partnership for purposes of the reverse hybrid rules.
-For genuine fund structures these rules should not easily apply, as the threshold for triggering the rules is high and several exemptions are available.
-It is, however, important to monitor the threshold and potential impact of these rules continuously, depending on the investors base.
+For genuine fund structures, these rules should not apply easily, as the threshold for triggering the rules is high and several exemptions are available.
+It is, however, important to monitor the threshold and potential impact of these rules continuously, depending on the investors' base.
 Distributions by an SCS or SCSp are not subject to withholding tax.

 Funds set up under other corporate forms are subject to the general tax regime.
-The consolidated corporate tax rate (corporate income tax, municipal business tax and solidarity surcharge) for companies in Luxembourg City is 24.94 per cent in 2022.
+The consolidated corporate tax rate (corporate income tax, municipal business tax and solidarity surcharge) for companies in Luxembourg City was 24.94 per cent in 2022.
 The interest deduction limitation rule does not apply to financial undertakings, which includes AIFs.
-Net wealth tax is levied annually on the fair market value of the net assets of the company at a rate of 0.5 per cent for net assets up to 6500 million, and 0.05 per cent for the portion of net wealth exceeding 6500 million.
+Net wealth tax is levied annually on the fair market value of the net assets of the company at a rate of 0.5 per cent for net assets up to €500 million, and 0.05 per cent for the portion of net wealth exceeding €500 million.
 There is a minimum net wealth tax.
 Distributions by an unregulated company are, in principle, subject to 15 per cent dividend withholding tax, unless a treaty or domestic rule allows for a reduction in the withholding tax rate or exemption from withholding tax.

-Participants in fund structures, like in any other industry, may have reporting obligations to the Luxembourg tax authorities under the Luxembourg implementation of the EU Directive 2018/822 of 25 May 2018 (DAC6) if they are involved in a reportable cross-border arrangement and there is no EU intermediary involved in designing or assisting with setting up such arrangement, or all intermediaries involved are exempt from the obligation to report such arrangement.
+Participants in fund structures, like in any other industry, may have reporting obligations to the Luxembourg tax authorities under the Luxembourg implementation of Directive (EU) No. 2018/822 of 25 May 2018, if they are involved in a reportable cross-border arrangement and there is no EU intermediary involved in designing or assisting with setting up the arrangement, or all intermediaries involved are exempt from the obligation to report the arrangement.